RuiVilares/CAL_BookDiscover/README.md

 #CAL_BookDiscover
-Guided project of a MIEIC course
+Project of a MIEIC course